Hyurl/hyurl.github.io/sfn/docs/en-US/uploading.md

 ## How to use?

-Uploading a file is just easy as you doing other stuffs in a **sfn** application, you just need to configure some options, and the rest work will be handled by the framework automatically.
+Uploading a file is just easy as you doing other stuffs in a **SFN** application, you just need to configure some options, and the rest work will be handled by the framework automatically.